adamkarl02/Wikipedia-Path-Finder/README.md

 - **API Communication:** Utilizes `requests` to interact with the Wikipedia API.
 - **NLP Model:** Employs the `SentenceTransformer` model for advanced natural language processing.
-- **Cosine Similarity:** Applies `cosine_similarity` from `scikit-learn` to measure the relevance of links.
 - **Caching Mechanism:** Implements caching to efficiently store and retrieve processed data, minimizing API calls.
+- **GPU Acceleration:** Optionally uses GPU resources for faster processing of machine learning tasks when available.

 ## Detailed Functionality

-- **Import Statements:** The code imports the necessary libraries for HTTP requests, JSON handling, queue management, sentence embedding, and cosine similarity computations.

 - **Model Loading:** A pre-trained NLP model from Sentence Transformers is loaded (in this case BAAI/bge-base-en-v1.5), which might take some time during the initial run but is cached for subsequent executions.

-- **heuristic_link_sort Function:** Sorts links from a Wikipedia page by relevance using NLP and cosine similarity, adjusted by the current depth within the search tree to refine link prioritization.
+- **heuristic_link_sort Function:** Includes an optional GPU parameter to enable hardware acceleration.
+It sorts links from a Wikipedia page by relevance using NLP and FAISS, adjusted by the current depth within the search tree to refine link prioritization.

 - **find_path Function:** The core algorithm, implementing a breadth-first search to find a path between two Wikipedia articles.
-It uses `heuristic_link_sort` to decide which links to explore further.
+It uses `heuristic_link_sort` to decide which links to explore further, with optional GPU acceleration to speed up the process.

 ## Installation